ibm-cloud-docs/cli/reference/ibmcloud/cli_api_policy.md

 {: #ibmcloud_iam_api_key_delete_options}

 NAME (required)
-:   Name of the API key to be deleted, exclusive with UUID.
+:   Name of the API key to be deleted, exclusively with UUID.

 UUID (required)
-:   UUID of the API key to be deleted, exclusive with NAME.
+:   UUID of the API key to be deleted, exclusively with NAME.

 -f, --force
 :   Force deletion without confirmation.